 Clean energy for a stable climate

 I’m committed to acting on climate and pursuing innovative policies that are responsible and equitable.
 As a member of the House Energy & Digital Infrastructure Committee this term, I will work to ensure we keep moving forward in combatting climate change while helping to reduce overall household spending on energy.
-Due to uncertainty about federal funding under the Trump Administration, we may face headwinds in accessing the expected funding for incentives and rebates described at this link.
+Although federal IRA incentives for cleaner heat and vehicles have been hit hard, see the available incentives at this link and from your local utility.

 More renewable energy, sooner